 Queensland’s four licensed insurers play an important role for Queensland, covering motor vehicle owners, drivers and passengers for their unlimited liability for personal injury caused in the event of a road traffic crash.
 Insurers are licensed under the Motor Accident Insurance Act 1994 to offer CTP insurance.

 In general, insurers must accept all new business, must work to resolve claims as efficiently as possible, must ensure the arrangement of reasonable and appropriate rehabilitation for injured people and they must share information.
-The industry deed, detailed in the Motor Accident Insurance Regulation 2004 outlines the insurers’ obligations in full.
+Insurers must comply with their obligations under the Motor Accident Insurance Act 1994 , the Motor Accident Insurance Regulation 2018 and are parties to the industry deed located in Schedule 4 of the Motor Accident Insurance Regulation 2018.

 Queensland operates a common law ‘fault’ based compulsory third party (CTP) scheme.
 Once a CTP insurer admits liability on a claim or agrees to fund a claimant’s rehabilitation without admitting liability, the CTP insurer must, at the claimant’s request, ensure that reasonable and appropriate rehabilitation services are made available to the claimant.